SCSI

 SCSI ID

-Unique identification number assigned to each device on the bus.
+Unique identification number assigned to

 Used to identify devices on the bus.